zachvalenta/jvns.ca/source/_posts/2016-07-23-rigorous-benchmarking-in-reasonable-time.markdown

 A few months ago [Julian](http://www.cipht.net/) told me about a paper called [Printing Floating-Point Numbers: A Faster, Always Correct Method](https://cseweb.ucsd.edu/~lerner/papers/fp-printing-popl16.pdf).
 There are two really remarkable-to-me things about this paper.

 First: I didn't know that printing floating point numbers was a research problem!
-The core problem is that -- there are a finite amount of 64 bit floating point numbers (2^64 of them, to be exact!), so each number actually represents a range of values.
-0.21 and 0.21000000000000002 are actually the same floating point number!
+The core problem is that -- there are a finite amount of 64 bit floating point numbers (about 2^64 of them!).
+So for any number, there are one or two closest floating point numbers to that number.
+0.21 and 0.21000000000000002 are very close!
+So close that there's no floating point number between them.
 You can see this in Python:

 ```
 >>> print 0.21